Quiz: Are you a financial planner, or a spontaneous risk-taker?

 How willing are you to take risks?

 - A: Healthy average

 - B: I show courage when it pays off

-- C: I prefer to play it safe
+- C: I'm a planner--I prefer to play it safe

 - E: Risk?
 Not for me, thank you

 Are you interested in banking and do you follow interest rate developments?

 - A: My interest is average